j0e1b1/j0e1b1/README.md

 - 👋 Hi, I’m joel
-- 👀 I’m interested in Software Development,DSA and Tech in general
+- 👀 I’m interested in Web Development,DSA and Tech in general
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning ReactJS

 <!---
 j0e1b1/j0e1b1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.